 How to kill bees or how to exterminate bees is an often sought for in do-it-yourself (diy) bee removal methods.
 Most people aren't going out of their way to kill bees but generally 'how to kill bees' is in reference to finding ways to get rid bees in or near the house or in a area that needs to be accessed - i.e. chimney, wall, roof, eave, shed, owl or bird box, and much more.
 If you have honey bees on a bush or tree and the nest is perhaps the size of a football or basketball and perhaps beard shaped, they may have just arrived as a swarm, often they rest for a few days before moving on.

 Knowing out what type of bees they are will help with finding a solution.
 If you're not sure what kind of bees you have visit our bee id chart.
 If your handyman there may be additional options.
 Live removal is a often preferred vs killing or exterminating honey bees.
 If you're trying to kill ground bees view our how to kill ground bees page for tips.
 Do it yourself (DIY) methods to exterminate or kill bees when they are in the wall, roof, or attic are very difficult and not recommended.
 The great majority of the time, trying to kill a bee hive in such a location creates bigger problems, and recurring problems down the road.
 For help solving a bee problem based on were the bees are nesting visit our how to get rid of bees guide.
 The supplies or procedures can be a greater investment then working something out with bee remover.
 Feel free to ask questions about killing bees or relocating bees, using the form below, or call the bee removal hotline.

-(Ask a Question / Leave Feedback) Visit how to get rid of bees for more help.
+-- Read comments below or Ask a question!
+Visit how to get rid of bees for more help.